 Although only one appeal is typically filed by a party, either party could file multiple appeals.
 If someone appeals a case, the Court of Appeals may side in their favor and give them a new trial before the circuit judge; this loop could continue until the case is fully resolved.
-However, most cases are resolved after the Court of Appeals makes its decision, whether it is in the appellant’s favor or not.
+However, most car accident cases are resolved after the Court of Appeals makes its decision, whether it is in the appellant’s favor or not.

-General Length of Time of an Appeal
+General Length of Time of a Car Accident Appeal

-Appeals tend to lasts from six to 18 months, which is quick compared to other states.
+Appeals tend to last from six to 18 months, which is quick compared to other states.
 Both sides brief the case and submit it to the court.
 The court typically rules within 60 days of receiving all briefs and evidence from all parties and rarely requires arguments from either side.

-What to do After a Lost Appeal
+What to do After a Rejected Appeal

 If someone loses their appeal, they can appeal the case to the Missouri Supreme Court.
 Contrary to popular belief, not every case is heard by the Missouri Supreme Court.
 It is up to the court to accept a case and determine if it wants to allow the case to continue.
 Most people believe that they have an absolute right to appeal to the Missouri Supreme Court; however, if they deny a case, it is, in effect, dead at that point.